John Cooke (lawyer)

 In 1701 he was knighted and appointed King's Advocate by King William, in 1703 appointed Dean of Arches, the judge who sits at the ecclesiastical court of the Archbishop of Canterbury, by Archbishop Tenison and in 1706 appointed for life to the position of Clerk of the Pipe in the Exchequer.

 He died in 1710 and was buried at St. Mary's, Whitechapel.
+At the time of his death he was the Earl Marshal's surrogate (judge) in the High Court of Chivalry.
 He had married Mary, only daughter of Matthew Bateman of London, and had one daughter.